-Is your Facebook profile helping your job search?
-Here’s how to get the most out of this social platform.
-[TWEET]
+Is your Facebook profile helping or hurting your job search?

 Facebook has become one of the primary targets for businesses looking to hire a new team member.
 Whether it's being used as a follow-up to an application or interview, search tool for finding the best fit, or as an investigative and research platform, hiring managers are using Facebook to learn more about applicants.
 This makes the idea of using Facebook as a social media resume quite intriguing.
 Let's dive deeper into how to build a resume on Facebook.